Adriano-Severino/FrontEndTestDesbravador/README.md

 In this link you will find the back end API repository and how to use it https://github.com/Adriano-Severino/TestDesbravador

+To be able to log into the system, use the user registered by default with admin permission, 1 admin user will already be created to log into the system
+# Email: admin@admin.com
+# password: 123

 Currently, two official plugins are available: